floweredscarf/su25/labs/lab02/index.md

 ## Task: Implementing Pursuit Curves

-Implement a simpler version of pursuit curves in order to create a cool visual by filling out `lab04/src/Path.java`.
-An additional file `lab04/src/PathHarness.java` is provided containing code that will render your code in `Path.java` using Java's graphics framework, uncomment this file after implementing `Path.java`.
+Implement a simpler version of pursuit curves in order to create a cool visual by filling out `Path.java`.
+An additional file `PathHarness.java` is provided containing code that will render your code in `Path.java` using Java's graphics framework, uncomment this file after implementing `Path.java`.

-Also, testing code has been provided in `lab04/tests/PathTest.java`.
+Also, testing code has been provided in `PathTest.java`.
 You can uncomment this file and run these tests in Intellij.

 As with the previous assignments, these tests are not entirely comprehensive.
 Feel free to add whatever testing code you desire.